-MCSCL has already successfully started up and affiliated more than ten sports teams in four years.
+MCSCL has already successfully started up and affiliated more than ten sports teams in five years.
 This includes teams within Gibraltar:

-- (i) one senior men's professional Football team; - (ii) six junior Football teams competing in the 2022/2023
+- (i) one senior men's professional Football team; - (ii) eight junior Football teams competing in the 2023/2024 season; and, - (iii) an agreement with Gibraltar Wave, a women's football team within Gibraltar.